madtreat/cpdisplay/README.md

 CPDisplay
 =========

-Cockpit Head Down Display for the Vehicle Systems and Controls Lab at Texas A&M University
+Cockpit Head Down Display for the Vehicle Systems and Controls Lab at Texas A&M University.

+This display is designed to work with X-Plane 10, and provides many panels.
+The display itself is reconfigurable with a series of INI files, allowing users to modify the size and arrangement of panels to suite their needs and display resolutions.

 ![Default Cockpit Display](images/v2.0.0-default.png)